Dear Prime Minister, Chancellor, and Secretary of State,

 Our commitments

 You have asked for five measurable commitments or changes that we could implement in the next year within a tolerable level of risk.
 We list our commitments below under five headings and we look forward to exploring further with you.
-A summary is also provided in the appendix.
+We expect to be able to deliver these commitments within our current funding envelope facilitated by our ongoing transformation.
+For ease of reference, a summary of the commitments, with outcome indicators, is also provided in the appendix as well as some information about our role and remit, and transformation.

 These commitments aim to significantly boost business confidence, improve the investment climate, and foster sustainable economic growth consistent with our remit.
 We have also set out unnecessary obstacles preventing us from undertaking reforms, and how these might be addressed through legislation or other means.